Chip Repair and Windscreen Safety

 If the chip is in the driver's line of vision, the damage must not be more than 10 mm across.
 The driver's line of vision is an area approximately 30 cm wide and centres in the middle of the steering wheel.

-Your friendly PG Glass representative will inspect your chip to determine if it is repairable.
-In the event that a chip is not repairable a windscreen replacement can be arranged via an insurance claim or a cash sale.
+Your representative will inspect your chip to determine if it is repairable.
+If a chip is not repairable a windscreen replacement can be arranged via an insurance claim or a cash sale.

 Risk

-In the case of a PG Glass Medic® Chip Repair, every precaution is taken to ensure that a chip being repaired does not "run" during the repair process.
+Repairers take every precaution is taken to ensure that a chip being repaired does not "run" during the repair process.
 This, however, does occur infrequently(+/- 5% of the incidents).
-PG Glass cannot be held responsible in this case.
-This also applies to chip repairs being done on a Shatterprufe®, Safevue® & OE manufactured windscreens.

 Chip Repair Service

-- Chip repairs can be done at any of our Fitment Centres or by our mobile service.
+• Chip repairs can be done at most Glas Fitment Centres.

-- Please ensure that you have your policy number, vehicle details and ID available for us to assist you to speedily process the insurance claim.
+• Please ensure that you have your policy number, vehicle details and ID available for us to assist you in speedily processing the insurance claim.

 General

-- Any replacements of windscreens need to be done will be subject to the normal terms and conditions of replacements and will be subject to either a quote or the applicable insurance pricing.
+• Any replacements of windscreens that need to be done will be subject to the normal terms and conditions of replacements and will be subject to either a quote or the applicable insurance pricing.

 Road Safety and Your Windscreen